 They Live October 25, 2016

-Because the guy’s apt and a dependable filmmaker when it comes to reinvention in the genres H.P.
+Because the guy’s smart and a dependable filmmaker when it comes to reinvention in the genres H.P.
 Lovecraft loved the most, just about everything about They Live is effective.
-It’s broad, sure, but its mania is endearing, and Carpenter’s cultural observations are so sharp and so solidified that the frenzy surrounding his full-bodied lampooning only polishes his stance.
-An abundance of self-seriousness and we’d have a no-fun arthouse feature, so welcome is They Live’s pulp imitating cheekiness.
+It’s broad, sure, but its mania is endearing, and Carpenter’s cultural observations are so sharp and so solidified that the frenzy surrounding his full-bodied lampooning only polishes his stances.
+An abundance of self-seriousness and we’d have a no-fun arthouse feature, so welcome is They Live’s pulp cheekiness.

 Moments after he puts a pair on, though, does the world, in a Matrix twist, become gnarled beyond belief.
 Through this new accessory does Nada see everyday existence for what it really is: a black-and-white wasteland where the upper class is vicious, very literal monsters controlling those beneath them through the media.
 Advertisements suddenly read “obey,” “marry and reproduce” instead of “buy this computer,” “travel to the Caribbean”; persons of interests are distinguished by their looking like kids dressing up as Skeletor.

 Because it’s unappealing to see a reality so frightening, Nada takes it upon himself to join a resistance group and fight the power.
 But since the patriarchy is much more dangerous than it’s been cracked up to be all these years, the man, though burly and weary, may not be able to survive for as long as he’d figure himself to be able to against an average foe.